• Facebook

 PreviousNext

-Please support us as we continue to create awareness regarding FASD.
-We invite all pregnant women to enrol in Healthy Mother Healthy Baby© Programmes.
+Please support us as we continue to create awareness regarding FASD and the dangers of consuming alcohol during pregnancy.
+We invite all pregnant women to enrol in our Healthy Mother Healthy Baby© Programmes.
 Our ultimate goal is to provide support to ensure healthier pregnancies and healthier babies.

 FARR – Foundation for Alcohol Related Research

-The Foundation for Alcohol Related Research was founded in 1997, and will be proudly celebrating our 25th anniversary in 2022.
+The Foundation for Alcohol Related Research was founded in 1997, and will be proudly celebrates 26th years of existence in 2023.

 Since 1997, the Foundation for Alcohol Related Research (FARR) has been dedicated to building positive futures in South African communities by significantly reducing birth defects and mental disabilities caused by alcohol consumption during pregnancy.